SunnyDeng/azure-content-dede/articles/stream-analytics/stream-analytics-power-bi-dashboard.md

 * **Ausgabealias** – Sie können jeden Ausgabealias verwenden, auf den Sie auf einfache Weise verweisen können.
 Dieser Ausgabealias ist besonders hilfreich, wenn Sie sich mehrere Ausgaben für den Auftrag benötigen.
 In diesem Fall müssen Sie in der Abfrage auf diesen Alias verweisen.
 Verwenden wir beispielsweise den Ausgabealiaswert = „OutPbi“.
 * **Datasetname** – Geben Sie einen Datasetnamen für die Power BI-Ausgabe an.
 Verwenden wir z.
 B. „pbidemo“.
 *	**Tabellenname** – Geben Sie einen Tabellennamen unter dem Dataset der Power BI-Ausgabe ein.
 Wir verwenden hier „pbidemo“.
-Derzeit darf die Power BI-Ausgabe von ASA-Aufträgen nur eine Tabelle pro Dataset haben.
+Derzeit darf die Power BI-Ausgabe von Stream Analytics-Aufträgen nur eine Tabelle pro Dataset aufweisen.

->	[AZURE.NOTE] Note - You should not explicitly create this dataset and table in your Power BI account.
-They will be automatically created when you start your ASA job and the job starts pumping output into Power BI.
-If your ASA job query doesn’t return any results, the dataset and table will not be created.
+>	[AZURE.NOTE] You should not explicitly create this dataset and table in your Power BI account.
+They will be automatically created when you start your Stream Analytics job and the job starts pumping output into Power BI.
+If your job query doesn’t return any results, the dataset and table will not be created.

 *	Klicken Sie auf **OK** und anschließend auf **Testverbindung**.
 Die Ausgabekonfiguration ist abgeschlossen.

->	[AZURE.WARNING] Also be aware that if Power BI already had a dataset and table with the same name as the one you provided in this ASA job, the existing data will be overwritten.
+>	[AZURE.WARNING] Also be aware that if Power BI already had a dataset and table with the same name as the one you provided in this Stream Analytics job, the existing data will be overwritten.

 ##Schreiben von Abfragen